saishunkan-system-vietnam/Device_Management_Python/README.md

-# Project for learning Python and Django framework
+# Project for learning Python and Django framework for WINDOWS

 ## InFo
 1. Python 3.7.4